kreier/ml/README.md

 - AMD GPUs (ROCm 5.2+)
 - Under development: CPUs

 My AMD RX 470, RX 580 and RX 6600 are too old to be [supported by ROCm](https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html), even though the 6600 already uses [RNDA2](https://en.wikipedia.org/wiki/RDNA_2).
 And can be used if the llvm target is overwritten to be gfx1030 instead of [gfx1032](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/reference/system-requirements.html).
-Given the history of Nvidia with [CUDA since 2007](https://en.wikipedia.org/wiki/CUDA) that dropped support for the first Tesla GPUs with Compute Capability 1.1 only with CUDA SDK 7.0 this is quite a difference.
-For CUDA SDK 12.0 a CC of 5.0 (Maxwell and newer) is required.
+The ROCm installation needs 30 GB!
+Nvidia is ahead of the game for some time now with [CUDA since 2007](https://en.wikipedia.org/wiki/CUDA).
+Support for the first Tesla GPUs with Compute Capability 1.1 was only dropped with CUDA SDK 7.0 in 2016.
+For the current CUDA SDK 12.0 (since 2022) a CC of 5.0 (Maxwell and newer since 2014) is required.
 That's true [for ollama](https://github.com/ollama/ollama/blob/main/docs/gpu.md), too.
+In 2024 that's 10 year old hardware.

 ## Inference on local hardware